 The "Location" option is based on Google Map IDs.
-You can enter an exact location number, or search within Juicer itself.
-Juicer will then display posts that are tagged with that specific location (this is pretty rare).
+You can enter an exact location number, and Juicer will display posts that are tagged with that specific location (this is pretty rare).

 Most social networks have similar options, but each has certain features or restrictions.
 For example, you must have the login details for any Instagram username source you want to display.
 And with Facebook, hashtags are not available.

 ... and Juicer will take us to the feed dashboard, where you can see that Juicer has pulled in a single batch of posts for the #skyscrapers hashtag:

 If you scroll down, you will see about 16 posts in the feed.
 Juicer works by obtaining posts from the social networks in batches, at set time intervals.
 That interval depends on your plan level.
 The higher the plan level, the more frequently Juicer will pull in the latest posts.

 Right now, Juicer has only obtained a single batch of posts.
 As time goes on, more posts will appear in the feed.
 If you need us to obtain older posts for your account or hashtag, we can do that in some cases (just contact us via Intercom or email).